froger-me/wp-packages-update-server/packages.md

 }
 ```
 Once an authentication token has been obtained, it needs to be provided to API actions, either via the `api_token` parameter, or by passing a `X-WPPUS-Token` header (recommended - it is then found in `$_SERVER['HTTP_X_WPPUS_TOKEN']` in PHP).
-In case the token is invalid, all the actions of the Private API return the same response (message's language depending on availabe translations), with HTTP response code set to `403`:
+In case the token is invalid, all the actions of the Private API return the same response (message's language depending on available translations), with HTTP response code set to `403`:

 Response `$data` - forbidden access:
 ```json